Codetivity-CA/Codetivity/README.md

 ## How to Run

-1. In your terminal, change your directory to `Codetivity/`
+Run `git clone https://github.com/abhathal/Codetivity.git` in your terminal, and then change your directory to `Codetivity/`.

 #### First, make sure you have the dependencies installed
 1. Check if you have NodeJS and npm installed by running `npm --version` in your terminal/command line.